bzhan/iscalc/InterestingIntegrals.md

 We have shown that some propositions hold, but in fact, the conditions of them can be weakened.

-### Unsolved Equations
+### Unsolved Expressions

-Not all equations can be solved easily.
+Not all expressions can be solved easily.

 <h4 id=Undetermined_Ranges>Undetermined Ranges</h4>